Welcome to ASU Film Association!

 We have weekly meetings on Tuesdays starting at 8 PM to 9 PM.
-Our first general meeting will be held at COOR L1-74 on September 2nd, 2014.
-Food will be provided at the first meeting.
+Our general meetings are held in the B-wing of Stauffer Communication Arts Hall, room B111.

 We sometimes have special meetings that may be located elsewhere.
 During these meetings, we will have workshops, festivals and other special events.
 It is recommended that you check our Facebook page and our calendar for the latest information.

 Annual Film Events

 We have four annual events that are affiliated with the ASU Film Association.
 Please explore each of their programs below:

 ASU Film Assocation (AFA) is a collective of students interested in the art and technology of film production.
 We provide hands-on learning experience for our members, covering a range of topics from story development, lighting design, building your own equipment, and directing methods to name a few.
 Through our guest lecture series, production-based workshops, and networking events, the AFA provides a central home for film students and film enthusiasts, both on campus and in the surrounding community.